saquer0716/AnzTask-Android/Documentation/_build/html/_sources/intro/package_content.txt

 Dependency
 ==========

 Some dependency libraries required by ANZ Task Android project, including GSON and Google Volley.
+Google Volley comes with source code while GSON comes with binary build.

 Binary
 ======

 The release signed APK file of ANZ Task Android project and library of AnzVolley module.
 AnzVolley module library could be distributed in other projects.
 Simply just plug and play.
+The released APK key store file used to sign the released APK is also located here.

 Access to the code through GitHub
 =================================